ibm-cloud-docs/account/acct-getstart-tutorial.md

 | Seychelles |
 | Tanzania |
 | Uganda |
-{: caption="Table 2.
-Countries in Africa that are not supported" caption-side="bottom"}
+{: caption="Countries in Africa that are not supported" caption-side="bottom"}
 {: #Africa}
 {: tab-title="Africa"}
 {: tab-group="not-supported-countries"}